JoeClos/hsl/README.md

    - Each stations shows station name, address, city and operator (where applicable), capacity and coordinates.
    - Seaching is implemented, filtering and displaying station by station name.
    - Stations can be ordered alphabetically by station name.
+- **Single station view**
+   - Displays station
+      - name,
+      - address
+      - total number of journeys starting from the station and ending at the station.
+   - Station is located on the map.

 ## Technologies
  * UI